tttiago/ChessBroadcaster/README.md

 1. Place the pieces of the chess board in their starting position.
 2. Make sure you create the `initial_games.pgn` file (you can use the provided template).
 3. Create a Lichess broadcast.
 Save the broadcast id, and your Lichess token.
+  - not required as lichess broadcasting is not functional
+4. Run `flask run` (flask will find `wsgi.py`)
-4. Run `main.py`.
+5. Run `main.py`.
+6. Open `http://127.0.0.1:5000/show` (replace with your flask ip)
-5. Make the moves in the real board.
+7. Make the moves in the real board.
-6. Enjoy!
+8. Enjoy!

 ## TODO